 - You can decorate Coviglia Al Cioccolato with grated dark chocolate.

-This Italian trifle-like dessert traces back to eighteenth-century.
+This Italian trifle-like dessert traces back to 18th Century.
 However, this recipe has taken many twists and turns.

 - Egg yolks – 4